Hebrews 11, 20-22

 To read the King James Version, click here

 Something to think about

-There is something which binds together these three episodes and that is that Isaac, Jacob and Joseph were all at the end of their lives.
+There is something that binds together these three episodes, and that is that Isaac, Jacob and Joseph were all at the end of their lives.

 In many ways all three could have been deeply disappointed with their lives.
 Violence, betrayal and deception were woven into their lives and yet they ended their days in hope.